Working with our Academies

 Learn:

-• Governors are invited to attend the termly Learning Walk, which enables them to hear the expectations of the Academy Head.
+• Governors are invited to attend Learning Walks during the school year, which enables them to hear the expectations of the Academy Head.
 They can observe lessons, be part of book looks, scrutinise planning and contribute to pupil progress discussions.
 Our governors are constantly being upskilled and develop a confidence in being able to ask important questions.
 They understand they have an important role and significant impact.

 • Monthly Safeguarding Information packs on a specific topic are not only sent to academies to update staff they are also sent to governors- this ensures each governor has access to ongoing safeguarding training.
 Governors can join staff INSETS at any time and frequently do.

-• Attendance of external training courses and opportunities are encouraged
+• Attendance at external training courses and opportunities is encouraged.

 Support:

-• Our governors support our schools with their knowledge, expertise and time.
-We are very lucky that we have some very dedicated and knowledgeable governors
+• Our governors support our academies with their knowledge, expertise and time.
+We are very lucky that we have very dedicated and knowledgeable governors.

-• Governors support Academy activities and in that way develop a very close relationship with parents and are able to maintain a very strong communication channel to support the Academy Head.
+• Governors support Academy activities and in that way develop a very close relationship with parents and can maintain a very strong communication channel to support the Academy Head.

 Challenge:

-• Our governors challenge the S&CC to support improvement in schools and question actions of the Trust.
+• Our governors challenge the S&C to support improvement in the academies and question actions of the Trust.

 LAC Development Group meeting